isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bed-bugs-eat/index.md

 ##  Conclusion

-You have seen that bed bugs will eat nothing else apart from blood from warm
+You have seen that bed bugs will eat nothing else apart from blood from warm-blooded animals.
-- blooded animals.
 So, when they get into your house, their only source of food will be you and your family including pets.

 Therefore, its advisable to prevent bed bugs or act quickly to eradicate them whenever they appear in your house.